1)

 (d)

 (Gemara) Question (Ameimar): Was there an enactment of Meshichah (taking the item to one's premises) regarding Shomrim?
-(Rashi - a Shomer is not liable until he does Meshichah; Tosfos - an owner can retract from his consent to lend or rent out his animal after Meshichah)?
+(Rashi - a Shomer is not liable until he does Meshichah; Tosfos - an owner cannot retract from his consent to lend or rent out his animal after Meshichah)?

 (e)